CMASCenter/pcluster-cmaq/docs/user_guide/cmaq-cluster.md

 cd pcluster-cmaq
 ```

-### Yaml file for the c5n-4xlarge contains the settings as shown in the following plot.
+### Yaml file for the c5n-4xlarge contains the settings as shown in the following diagram.

 Figure 1.
 Diagram of YAML file used to configure a Parallel Cluster with a c5n.large head node and c5n.4xlarge compute nodes